Mystery Men & Women:

 Black Diamond: 1949, Black Diamond Western #9 (Gleason).
 When his family is slain by outlaws, Bob Vale adopts the masked identity of the Black Diamond, doing his Lone Ranger thing in the Old West.
 Like his pulp forebears, he had a habit of leaving a token, a playing card of his namesake suit. and eventually became an official U.S. Marshal, possibly the only masked one in history.
 His horse is Reliapon and sidekick is circus strong man Bumper.

 Black Dwarf: 1945, Red Seal Comics #14 (Harry "A" Chesler).
 Shorty Wilson abandons professional football in order to use his athletic skills fight the underworld.
-He is aided in his endeavor by a group of ex-crooks: his girlfriend and crack shot Arsenic Gayne, explosives expert Nitro, and a human fly they call the Human Fly.
-NOTE: hero and his crew were re-named and repackaged as the Blue Monk.
+He is aided in his endeavor by a group of ex-crooks: his girlfriend and crack shot Arsenic Gayne, explosives expert Nitro, Dippy the pick-pocket, and a human fly they call the Human Fly.
+NOTE: Hero and his crew were re-named and repackaged as the Blue Monk.

 black friday